vindarel/abelujo/README.md

 To install the dependencies, create and populate the database, run:

+    # may be needed: pip install --upgrade pip
     make install

 We are done !
 Now to try Abelujo, run the development server like this: